elastic/kibana/docs/development/core/server/kibana-plugin-core-server.unauthorizederrorhandlertoolkit.nothandled.md

 ## UnauthorizedErrorHandlerToolkit.notHandled property

-The handler cannot handle the error, or was not able to reauthenticate
+The handler cannot handle the error, or was not able to authenticate.

 <b>Signature:</b>